gobline/acl/README.md

 ## Querying the ACL

-After adding the rules, we can query it to check if a role has been given permission or not.
+After adding the rules, we can query the ACL to check if a role has been given permission or not.

 ```php
 $acl->isAllowed('guest', 'page', 'edit'); // returns false